-On the main (tarred) roads mobile phone coverage is good and 4G speeds on a par with Europe.
-Count on having ZERO phone reception within the national parks – but that’s why you’re here…).
+On the main tarred roads mobile phone coverage is good and 4G speeds are on par with Europe.
+Count on having ZERO phone reception within the national parks – but that’s why you’re here!).

-Most larger towns – like the Maun safari hub, have everything you will ever need, including vehicle repair services, and even a handy carwash when needed.
+Most larger towns – like the Maun safari hub – have everything you will ever need including large supermarkets, vehicle repair services, and even a handy carwash when needed.

-We rented our Toyota Hilux double-cab 4×4 from SA 4×4 Rentals (catchy name) who are situated in Johannesburg, South Africa.
+We rented our Toyota Hilux double-cab 4×4 from SA 4×4 Rentals (catchy name) which is situated in Johannesburg, South Africa.
 They are able to help with an itinerary and bookings for your trip as well (but do charge for this service).
 On collection, you should count on about an hour and a half for pickup, paperwork and demonstration.

-We had an older model with roughly 200 000kms and a wheezy, underpowered diesel engine that was fine on the level roads but show it a hill and it started protesting.
+We had an older model with roughly 200 000kms and a wheezy, underpowered diesel engine that was fine on the level roads, but show it a hill and it started protesting.
 The rear leaf springs and shocks were also on their way out (as we found while crossing through Moremi Game Reserve and Chobe National Park).
 No matter – it got us there and back in relative comfort.
-Included was a Garmin (with a small screen) with Tracks4Africa installed.
-We leaned on this bit of kit quite lot…
+Included in the equipment was a (very small) Garmin with Tracks4Africa installed.
+We leaned on this bit of kit quite a lot…

-We had one two-man roof tent, but a double-cab can be fitted with two tents if you are (up to) four travelling together.
+We had a two-man roof tent, however, the double cabs can be fitted with two tents if you are (up to) four travelling together.
 There is also plenty of space in the ‘bin’ at the back for all luggage for four, if needed.
 The two of us had space to spare and the extra cab space helped with all our photo/video gear.
-There are sleeping bags supplied as well as blanket and towels.
+There are sleeping bags supplied as well as blankets and towels.

 There is a large fridge that will allow you to take up to three or four days’ supplies – which is handy when covering long distances in the bush.
 A water reservoir is onboard (40 litres – mainly for washing up, not drinking) and there are two fuel tanks (140 litres total) so the range can be up to 1000 km depending on driving conditions.

-We stocked up on large bottles of water and had no problem with buying fresh produce along the way.
-All cooking utensils, cutlery etc are supplied along with a 3 litre gas bottle for the cooker – which was way more than enough…
+We stocked up on a couple of large bottles of water and had no problem with buying fresh produce along the way.
+All cooking utensils, cutlery etc are supplied along with a 3-litre gas bottle for the cooker – which was way more than enough…

-All in all well-kitted, easy to use and a good way to travel.
+All-in-all it is well-kitted, easy to use and a good way to travel.
 Most companies offer a similar product (vehicle, comfort and equipment) for a broadly similar price.
-The differentiating factor is customer friendliness, service and included options like border-crossing vehicle papers, insurance excesses and unlimited mileage.
-And don’t come with any small-print, please…
+The differentiating factors are customer friendliness, service and included options like border-crossing vehicle papers, insurance excesses and unlimited mileage.
+And don’t come to me with any small print, please…

 What to pack?

 Clothing – it obviously depends on the season which will dictate your clothing choice.
-I would be confident that during the summer season you won’t need much beyond T-shirts (it can get very hot).
+I would be confident that during the summer season, you won’t need much beyond T-shirts (it can get very hot).
 In winter the nights can be cold, which will need extra layers.
-The rain season is normally between November and April.
+The rainy season is normally between November and April.

-Fridge – a large fridge of at least 45 litres provides enough space for at least 3 days provisions.
+Fridge – a large fridge of at least 45 litres provides enough space for at least 3 days of chilled provisions.

-GPS/Maps – GPS is mostly included in the rental.
-This has Tracks4Africa installed which is very detailed and should see you getting to the most remote places.
+GPS/Maps – GPS is mostly included in the rental and should have Tracks4Africa installed which is very detailed and should see you getting to the most remote places.
 Extra maps can be supplied on request.
-Try and take a guide for the National Parks.
+Try and get a guidebook for the National Parks.

 Makgadigadi Adventure Camp

-The ablution block is quite big with a couple of showers and toilets in both male and female sides.
-And two washing up sinks on the outside.
+The ablution block is quite big with a couple of showers and toilets on both male and female sides.
+There are two washing-up sinks on the outside.
 The water is salty and heated by a couple of solar panels.
 Generally clean, neat and in good condition.
 There was no electricity – so no lighting at night.
 This was not a problem as much as a blessing with the fabulous starlit sky!